squid-cache/squid-cache.github.io/Features/Authentication.rst

 winbind use default domain = yes
 }}}

-  -Join the NT domain as outlined in the winbindd man page for your version of samba.
+Join the NT domain as outlined in the winbindd man page for your version of samba.

-  -Start nmbd (required to insure proper operation).
+Start nmbd (required to insure proper operation).

-  -Start winbindd.
+Start winbindd.

-  -Test basic winbindd functionality "wbinfo -t":
+Test basic winbindd functionality "wbinfo -t":

 {{{
 # wbinfo -t
 Secret is good
 }}}

-  -Test winbindd user authentication:
+Test winbindd user authentication:

 {{{
 # wbinfo -a mydomain\\myuser%mypasswd
 plaintext password authentication succeeded